Amirularif/Project0/README.md

 Google Search, Google Image Search, and Google Advanced Search Page Prototype developed for HarvardX CS50 Web Programming with Python Project 0: Search

 > [!WARNING]
-> This Project is completed for certification purposes.
+> This Project is completed for private purposes.
 Feel free to use it for educational purposes.
 Not for business purposes!

 # Development Programs and language used